NicknineTheEagle/ReviveEmu/README.md

 # REVive Emulator

 This is a Steam.dll emulator forked from 2008 code of RevEmu.
-In addition to existing RevEmu features such as GCF mounting and multiplayer support, it also has Steam001 interface implementation (allows 2004 builds of Source Engine to work) and a good number of bugfixes.
+In addition to existing RevEmu features such as GCF mounting and multiplayer support, it also has Steam001 interface implementation (allows 2004 builds of Source Engine to work) and a good number of bugfixes, and it's cross-platform.

 Get the latest release here: https://github.com/NicknineTheEagle/ReviveEmu/releases/latest